Rudeness: Speech

 What constitutes rude speech depends on the culture, the setting, and the speaker's social position in the culture.
-In every culture, some words or statements are considered hate speech or inappropriate ethnic slurs (such as using the word Hun to a German, using the word Jap to a Japanese person, etc.).
+In every culture, some words or statements are considered hate speech or inappropriate ethnic slurs.
 In most modern cultures, insulting a person or group of people, especially for any reason outside their immediate control, such as having a medical condition, being a particular gender, or being poor, is considered rude.
 Rude speech also includes derogatory terms describing an individual person and asking inappropriate questions or pressing for answers to a question.

 However, there is no universal rule about which terms are considered derogatory and which questions are inappropriate under what circumstances.
 A question or comment that is acceptable between family members might be resented from strangers, just like a question that is acceptable among young people in one culture might be unacceptable to older people or to young people in a different culture.

 Rude ways of speaking include inappropriately discouraging a person's participation in a conversation with rude phrases, such as shut up or using a tone of voice that indicates disrespect for the other person.
 An impolite tone may amplify obviously rude remarks or contradict nominally polite words.
 A rude person may interrupt a speaker to indicate that the first speaker is unimportant.

 Failing to speak can also be rude: a rude person might pointedly ignore a legitimate and polite greeting or question to communicate disregard for the other person, or might fail to express appropriate thanks for favors or gifts by way of communicating either a sense of selfish entitlement or a disregard for the efforts of the giver.
 Sometimes people will leave very short gaps when speaking that may allow another person to begin speaking on a subject, however that can vary, and sometimes two or more people speaking at the same time can be considered rude.
 Which acts and communications require a response from which persons, under which circumstances, and what kind of response is required, depends on the culture and the social situation of the people concerned.

 One last form of using rudeness is as a rite of passage.
 For example, some black communities in the United States use The Dozens as a mechanism to promote verbal abuse resilience and maturity among young people.